Emotional Flooding

 Our partner may say something cross.
 Upset from a long day, they react to an oversight.
 These interpersonal events are common and easily managed with minimal relationship skills.
 However, if we infuse the benign event with significance, the careless rebuff mushrooms (at least in our mind) into a threat of abandonment.
 Under the weight of ingrained fears, emotions flood through the open door and commandeer our minds.
 Simple relationship skills are abandoned for protective reactionary blasts.

-Gottman articulates this maladaptive reaction, “there are no predators about to kill and eat them.
+Gottman articulates this maladaptive reaction, “There are no predators about to kill and eat them.
 Still, the alarm has gone off and there might as well be a tiger about to leap at their jugular.”
-We indulge in selfish reactionary protections when flooded. “when people are threatened, they operate in the ultimate stage of self-interest.
-Their interest becomes self-preservation” (2011, Kindle location 2253).
+We indulge in selfish reactionary protections when flooded.
+“When people are threatened, they operate in the ultimate stage of self-interest.
+Their interest becomes self-preservation” (Gottman, 2011).

 Biological and Learning Correlates to Propensity to Emotionally Flood